 Government of India has undertaken numerous initiatives to boost infrastructure development in the country.
-RBI also eased the regulatory guidelines for NBFC-IDF.
-With increase in exposure limits, Company can participate and fund larger operational projects.
-Further, requirement of tripartite agreement for investment in PPP project is made optional, which would help Company to expand its horizon to Road sector.
+The Income Tax Department in February 2025 has also taken into cognizance the relaxations brought in by RBI in August 2023 which had eased the regulatory guidelines for NBFC-IDF.
+The requirement of tripartite agreement for investment in PPP project is made optional, which would help Company to expand its horizon to Road sector.